 This doll, the second Waldorf style doll I´ve made, was given to my granddaughter on her 1st birthday.
 Like her little “mum” she has big blue eyes, a slightly pointy chin and a red tint in her hair.

-Here are the pattern pieces I made for the doll – based on my first doll and her big sister Ella but slightly slimmer and with a considerably smaller head.
+Here are the pattern pieces I made for the doll – based on my first doll, big sister Ella, but slightly slimmer and with a considerably smaller head.
 I also made her a simpler mouth without the felted lips.
 The original pattern is from Branka of DearLittleDoll.

 I presume the skin fabric is Laib Yala heavy weight jersey since it was over twice as expensive as the other skin fabrics in our local Hobby Point shop.
 I love its strong, sturdy and slightly rough quality.
 The only problem was my new fancy sewing machine skipping stitches whatever I tried, but I got around that by digging out my mother´s old solid Husqvarna!